IorioD/MTD-manager-console/Application_setup.md

  	```
  	and use the new password in the pgadmin UI in the proper field
 5. Create a new server named localhost with `localhost` as adress, `5432` as port and `postgres` as username and password
-7. Create new user called `mtdmanager` with all the privileges (in the privileges panel of the user properties) and set `mtdmanager` as password (in the description panel in the user properties)
+7. Create a new user called `mtdmanager` with all the privileges (in the privileges panel of the user properties) and set `mtdmanager` as password (in the description panel in the user properties).
 8. Create new db named `mtdmanager` with mtdmanager as owner
 9. Modify the `pgadmin.sql` (in `/miscConfig` row 307-309) with the IP of the nodes of the cluster and the names provided in the cluster configuration.
-10. To solve some conflicts delete (delete force) the mtdmanager db and recreate it again using the file via the query tool of pgadmin (button on the top left corner of the UI).

 ## 2. Code setup
 1. In `application.properties` (src/main/resources/application.properties):
-  	- `spring.datasource.url`=jdbc:postgresql://localhost:5432/mtdmanager simply indicates the endpoint of the PGAdmin db installed on the local master machine
+  	- `spring.datasource.url`=jdbc:postgresql://localhost:5432/mtdmanager simply indicates the endpoint of the PGAdmin db installed on the local master machine.
   	- `kubernetes.master.url`=https://192.168.1.37:6443 indicates the IP of the master node and the port to connect to the cluster obtained using
       	```sh
       	kubectl describe svc kubernetes
       	```

 	To make the application able to collect node metrics:
-  	- apply a permanent port forwarding with `NodePortProme.yaml` (in mtd-manager/miscConfig) using the command
+  	- apply permanent port forwarding with `NodePortProme.yaml` (in mtd-manager/miscConfig) using the command
     	```sh
     	kubectl apply -f NodePortProme.yaml
     	```